Decorative Polymers & Epoxy Coatings

 Epoxy coatings are resistant to scuffs and stains

-The primary attraction to an epoxy finish it’s ability to resist abrasion and staining.
+The primary attraction to an epoxy finish is its ability to resist abrasion and staining.
 Epoxy coatings are activated by mixing two chemical components that once combined, react and change into a highly adhesive, waterproof membrane.
 The coating, when applied to a properly prepared surface, is stronger than the concrete itself.

 Car showrooms favor epoxy coatings because they are resistant to salt, oil, grease and the rubber from tires.
 These same properties make epoxy a great choice for residential applications including garages, hallways and vestibules.